Dinhhai94/course-materials/Wk3Mod1.md

 Let's go through the following steps, dividing up tasks as a team, to get this new mega-store launched.
 Good luck:

-1. To start, make sure your boilerplate code has jQuery, `reset.css`, and `minimal.css` included.
+1. To start, make sure your boilerplate code has jQuery and `normalize.css`.
 2. Make sure that there is a header, a nav bar, a content area, and a footer.
 3. Inside the content area create `<div id="book1">` and `<div id="book2">` and place information about a book for sale in each div.
 Each product should have the following properties:
     ```